qsnake/gpaw/doc/exercises/lrtddft/lrtddft.rst

-.. _lrtddft_optical_spectra:
+.. _exercise_lrtddft:

 ==============================
 Calculation of optical spectra
 ==============================

 In this exercise we calculate optical spectrum of Na2 molecule using linear response time-dependent density functional theory.
 We start with a normal ground state calculation:

 Linear response TDDFT needs unoccupied states, so we calculate 19 of them in addition to the one occupied state.
 Note that in realistic